What is Rice Manufacturing Plant?

 How is Rice Manufacturing performed in India?

 1) Preparation: Proceeding to planting, minimal soil manipulation is needed to prepare for cultivation.
-If the rice will be grown up on hilly terrain, the area must be razed into terraces.
+If the rice will be grown on hilly terrain, the area must be razed into terraces.
 Paddies are razed and surrounded by dikes or levees with the aid of earth-moving equipment then, the fields are plowed before planting.
 Suitable irrigation of the terrace or river delta bed is mandatory and accomplished by leveling and by controlling water with pumps, reservoirs, ditches, and streams.

 2) Planting: Rice seeds are drenched prior to planting.
 Provisional to the level of mechanization and the size of the planting, seeding happens in three ways.
 In many Asian countries that haven't industrialized their farming practices, seeds are sown by hand.
 After 30-50 days of growth, the seedlings are transplanted in groups from nursery beds to flooded paddies.
 Seeds can also be sown by means of a machine called a drill that places the seed in the ground.
-Larger enterprises often originate in the United States sow rice seed by airplane.
+Larger enterprises often originate in the United States and sow rice seeds by airplane.
 Low-flying planes distribute seed onto already flooded fields.
 An average supply is 90-100 lb per acre (101-111 kg per hectare), generating roughly 15-30 seedlings per square foot.

 3) Harvesting: Once the plants have touched full growth (nearly three months after planting) and the grains begin to ripen—the tops begin to droop and the stem yellows—the water is drained from the fields.
 As the fields dry, the grains ripen further and harvesting is commenced.
 Depending on the size of the setup and the amount of mechanization, rice is also harvested by hand or machine.
 Through hand, rice stalks are changed by sharp knives or sickles.
 This exercise still occurs in many Asian countries.
 Rice can also be harvested by a mechanized hand harvester or by a tractor/horse-drawn machine that chops and stacks the rice stalks.
 If the rice has been harvested by hand or by a semi-automated process, threshing is finished by flailing the stalks by hand or by using a mechanized thresher.